 ORG is great organisation (I helped to found it, but am not involved in its daily operations in any way, apart from marvelling at the staffers and volunteers there) and their game-plan for mapping and securing redress for spy agencies' lawlessness is exemplary.
 I hope you'll join the group and help out.
 Read the rest

 Jim from the Open Rights Group sez, "The UK's Parliament hasn't debated the consequences of the Edward Snowden revelations once: except to listen to pland reassurances right at the start, and to complain about the Guardian last week.
 Now Julian Huppert, Tom Watson and Dominic Raab have got a proper debate to open up the real questions about the extent and failure of oversight to prevent dragnet surveillance.
 If you're the UK, please ask your MP to go to the debate and start asking the difficult questions" Read the rest

 The UK's Internet censorship rules allow big rightsholders to provide the country's major ISPs with lists of IP addresses that must be blocked, no questions asked -- an no penalties if the wrong site gets blocked.
 Case in point: the Premier League demanded censorship of a load-balancing content distribution network that carried many sites, including the Radio Times (a TV/radio listings service formerly owned by the BBC).
 The blacklists generated by big entertainment companies are kept secret, and the Open Rights Group is pushing ISPs to voluntarily publish the list of censorship orders they receive, so that the public can check them for this kind of negligent error.
 Read the rest

 Jim Killock from the UK Open Rights Group sez, "The Open Rights group, Big Brother Watch, Constanze Kurz and English PEN are challenging the legality of the mass data hoovering by the Uk government revealed by Edward Snowden.
 They need £20,000 to mount the challenge in the EU Court of Human Rights.
 They've raised over £3,000 in less than a day: please donate!"

 This is very exciting, and looks like the kind of "impact litigation" we see a lot of in the USA, where activist groups can use high courts to strike down bad laws.
 It's a very effective way of conducting an asymmetrical battle against entrenched, incumbent authorities.
 Even though I've already made my annual donation to ORG, I've kicked in another £100 for this.
 Read the rest

 Ruth from the Open Rights Group writes,

+There are still some tickets left for ORGCon2013!
 Don't miss out on a rare opportunity to hear John Perry Barlow speak in London, this Saturday June 8th!
 John Perry Barlow, co-founder of Electronic Frontier Foundation, will be headlining ORGCon2013 along with writer of The Master Switch, Tim Wu.

 Debate the big issues hitting the headlines, including the cry for a Snoopers' Charter revival following the Woolwich attack, and the calls for new Internet filters in the light of April Jones' murder.
 As politicians use the latest tragic news stories as an excuse to regulate the Internet, now is the time to get involved with digital rights!